How e-invoicing can lower your risk of fraud

 Misperception of email invoicing cost

-Email invoicing is considered to be a very cost effective and simple way for invoicing which is affordable for everyone.
+Email invoicing is considered to be a very cost-effective and simple way of invoicing which is affordable for everyone.
 Is it really so?
-Since there is an increasing number of cases where email scamming is used for invoicing related crimes, corporate IT departments are under pressure to create more secure email channels.
+Since there is an increasing number of cases where email scamming is used for invoicing-related crimes, corporate IT departments are under pressure to create more secure email channels.
 It’s their job to provide security for these types of attacks.
 All these actions can result in some unintended consequences.

 There is a better way

-E-Invoicing will not only mitigate the risk of your company losing money to attacks, but you’ll be saving money by automating what is typically a very manual process, as well as reducing the number of errors which can result in increased costs and processing lifecycles.
+E-invoicing will not only mitigate the risk of your company losing money to attacks, but you’ll be saving money by automating what is typically a very manual process, as well as reducing the number of errors that can result in increased costs and processing lifecycles.

-As the number of attacks increase, companies need to take a multi-pronged approach to ensuring security.
-So with true E-invoicing, where a service provider's network is used to send and receive your invoices, you significantly decrease the risk of becoming a victim of financial crime and also gain the benefits of process automation.
+As the number of attacks increases, companies need to take a multi-pronged approach to ensure security.
+So with true e-invoicing, where a service provider’s network is used to send and receive your invoices, you significantly decrease the risk of becoming a victim of financial crime and also gain the benefits of process automation.

-I do agree with people who tend to say that today’s solution are more in favour of big corporates and considering less the interest of SME’s.
+I do agree with people who tend to say that today’s solutions are more in favor of big corporates and consider less the interest of SMEs.
 That still shouldn’t target us to select not-trusted solutions which seemed to be free of charge.
-We should target for affordable (financially and process wise) SME solution.
+We should target affordable (financially and process-wise) SME solutions.

-One may ask, why email is so popular tool in executing financial crimes then I believe that the answer is there are no transaction cost for the criminal.
-It is so cheap to try to commit the crime and therefor you can do it in wide scale.
+One may ask, why email is so a popular tool in executing financial crimes then I believe that the answer is there are no transaction costs for the criminal.
+It is so cheap to try to commit the crime and therefore you can do it on a wide scale.
 But it doesn’t mean it is cheap to maintain the service.
-At the end of the day there is no bad without good - isn’t the money you need to pay to your service provider small compared to the fact that you can sleep peacefully during the night time.
+At the end of the day there is no bad without good – isn’t the money you need to pay to your service provider small compared to the fact that you can sleep peacefully during the nighttime?